-Structure Replacement projects that remove an existing structure and build a new one must have
+Structure Replacement projects that remove an existing structure and build a new one must have a new Bridge Number and a new Bridge File because the existing data and history no longer apply.

 Temporary structures used during construction must have a new Bridge Number assigned.
 Temporary structure bridge numbers use the bridge number of the structure being bypassed with the first digit replaced with a "T", as in T23 4568 9 10 11 12 13 14 15.